nram-solace/solace-agent-mesh-core-plugins-nram/sam-bedrock-agent/README.md

             # EXAMPLE of a bedrock agent, Add as many needed
             - name: invoke_agent # The name of the action
               description: "Invoke the bedrock agent" # Description of the Amazon bedrock agent
-              param_description: "Prompt to send to the action." # [Optional] Description of the parameter to be pass to the action,
+              param_description: "Input to send to the action." # [Optional] Description of the parameter to be pass to the action,
               bedrock_agent_id: "FAKE_AGENT_ID" # The ID of the Amazon bedrock agent
               bedrock_agent_alias_id: "FAKE_AGENT_ALIAS_ID" # The alias ID of the Amazon bedrock agent
               # required_scope: "<agent_name>:my_request_action:write" # Optional scope override